🇨🇳 中文

 Can I use Claude Code for free?

-Not with Anthropic’s subscription.
+Not with Anthropic’s subscription plans.
 You need at least a Pro plan ($20/month) or an API key with credits.
 There’s no free tier for Claude Code itself.

 Does the Max plan include API access?